-A Northern Saw-Whet Owl Perched In A Toronto Park
+Photo of a Northern Saw-Whet Owl in a Toronto Park

 Bob and I went for a walk one afternoon here in Toronto, Ontario, in one of our local parks, and by chance, we spotted a Northern Saw-Whet Owl at rest in the thick brush.
 I have never seen an owl in the wild before, and certainly not one in such close proximity.
 We have frequented this park for years, and this was the first time we were lucky enough to catch sight of one.